vchat-meme-blip/polymarket-cafe/AUTONOMY.md

 #### Step 4: Storing Intelligence
 - The newly generated intel is saved to the agent's **Intel Bank**.
-- Crucially, the record includes the AI-generated summary, the source URLs from the web search, and the raw scraped markdown data.
-This provides a complete audit trail for every piece of autonomously generated alpha.
 - The user who owns the agent is notified of this new intel via a real-time toast notification.